RaagulGananathan13/Taskly/README.md

 5. ## Testing

 - **Current Status**: Unit tests for database connection and integration tests for API endpoints are implemented using Jest and Supertest in the backend.
 All 8 tests pass with 68.51% statement coverage.
-Frontend unit tests for the Home component are implemented using React Testing Library.
 - **Running Tests**:
   - Backend: Navigate to `backend/` and run `npm test` or `npm run test:coverage` for coverage reports (view `coverage/lcov-report/index.html`).